Sixteen Years on the Superior Hiking Trail: Introduction

 So with all that in mind, in the year 2000 at the age of 27, I decided I should hike the full length of the Superior Hiking Trail without really planning much or worrying how long it would take.
 I would bring maps and food and a variety of clothing and a tent, but I wouldn’t study up on everything in advance and bring cooking supplies and save money to buy the best gear.
 I would be practical without throwing up impossible barriers to getting started.

 It worked.
-One year ago I completed the 310-mile trek fifteern years after I started.
+I completed the 310-mile trek 15 years after I started.
 Needless to say I took a lot of breaks in between.
 I can’t say it’s undisputed, but I believe I hold the world record for the slowest successful hike from the Canadian border to the outskirts of Duluth.
 It’s arguably the laziest record in endurance sports history.

 When I started my quest to conquer the Superior Hiking Trail it was only a 200-mile goal.
 As I chipped away at it over the years, another 100 miles of trail were added.
 New loops are still being built, allowing me to continue to break my own record.
 The title of this series is “Sixteen Years on the Superior Hiking Trail,” not fifteen, so clearly my accomplishment needed some updating, which you’ll learn about in the final chapter.